vairaj/Lab03/README.md

 <br><br>
 Float and double both round their values, so when dealing with larger decimals, there is rounding error when computing (1/n)*n.
 <br>
-Double can store more characters, so it breaks at larger values than float does for the same computation.
+Double can store more precision characters, so it breaks at larger values than float does for the same computation.
 <br><br>
-(7)
+(7/8)
 <br>
 The code using float breaks at the very end.
 It includes the upper limit of i in its computations instead of stopping before reaching it.
+When using double it works correctly and does not include the upper limit.
+This is because of rounding error: float cannot store the values exactly as they are repeating fractions in binary, so does not iterate the correct number of times.
 <br>
 <h2>references</h2>
 https://www.dreamincode.net/forums/topic/24152-systempause%3B/